-Data on tests, new incidents, restricted herds and cattle slaughtered with bovine TB for for June 2019.
+Data on tests, new incidents, restricted herds and cattle slaughtered with bovine TB for June 2020.

 This is not the latest release in the series: Incidence of tuberculosis (TB) in cattle in Great Britain

 The Department for Environment, Food and Rural Affairs (Defra) Statistics release, on which this statistical headline is based, includes statistics on the basis of the Wales TB areas.

 Fewer TB tests have been completed during the period April to June 2020 compared to the same period previous year, largely due to COVID-19 and social distancing restrictions in place.
 Tests have only taken place where it has been deemed safe to do so while maintaining social distancing.

 New TB herd incidents

 In the 12 months to June 2020, there were 615 new herd incidents reported in Wales.
 This is a 16% decrease on the previous 12 months, when there were 735 new incidents.